joshuavaslie2021/11-NOTE-TAKER/README.md

 ## DESCRIPTION

 This week's homework in bootcamp revolved around the week's cirriculum dealing with server hosting of applications on the web, using express and heroku CLI.
-Students were giving the majority of the files needed, save the server code that tied all files together.

 ## Table of Contents